Authorities: 3 Clinton officers shot were sent to wrong house

 In an update provided by the Missouri Highway Patrol, it was revealed that the officers were sent to the wrong home.

+Officer Ryan Morton is the second officer in the department to be murdered in the line of duty in less than a year.

+Investigators say the 911 call was actually from a different house than the shooting.

-The home Morton was killed in was about 15 miles away from where the 911 call originated.
+The home where the officers were shot was actually about 15 miles away from where the 911 call originated.

-“Tragic.
-Coincidence.
-Criminal activity in the home," Missouri Highway Patrol Sgt.
-Bill Lowe said.
+No one spoke to the dispatcher when the call came in but she heard two women screaming at each other.
+The number traced back to the address in Clinton.

+A woman answered and said she was fine but after double checking the address with dispatch, they went inside to check on what they thought was the second woman and that’s when a man inside started firing at them.

 Full update: